 (Bring Your Own Device)

 Imagine a trial where patients simply use a configurable, electronic patient-reported outcome (ePRO) app on their own smartphones to record all the data critical to your study.
-Clinical Ink is the bring your own device (BYOD) leader; we have BYOD experience with 15,000 patients in Phase I–IV+ trials.
-Additionally, we can commit to rapid build times during the COVID-19 pandemic.
+Clinical Ink is the bring your own device (BYOD) leader.
+We have BYOD experience with 15,000 patients in Phase I–IV+ trials, and we offer rapid build times.

 Today, exploring new models for executing studies is critically important.
 While an increasing number of trials are successfully deploying BYOD with great results, some CROs and sponsors wonder about logistics and regulatory considerations.
 We’ll answer all your questions and address your concerns.